dingusagar/BruteCall/README.md

 # BruteCall

+So what is this app all about.
 <B>
 You try to call someone <br>
 But they dont pick up <br>
 So you want to call them again and again till they pick up <br>
 <h4> thats the app - Brute Call </h4>
 </B>
+Disclaimer: This app should be used responsibly and only for emergencies.
+The intention of the application is not to annoy people by ringing their phones continuously.

 ![alt text](https://raw.githubusercontent.com/dingusagar/BruteCall/master/new.jpeg)